Azure-Samples/onnxruntime-iot-edge/README.md

 **[ONNX Runtime with OpenVINO](./README-ONNXRUNTIME-OpenVINO.md)** is the tutorial examle for dpeloying pre-trained ONNX models with ONNX Runtime using the OpenVINO SDK for acceleration of the model.

+**[ONNX Runtime with Azure Machine Learning](./AzureML-OpenVINO/Readme.md)** is the example using Azure Machine Learning Service to deploy the model to an IoT Edge Device.

 #### Contribution

 This project was created with active contributions from [Abhinav Ayalur](https://github.com/abhi12-ayalur), [Angela Martin](https://github.com/t-anma), [Kaden Dippe](https://github.com/Kaden-Dippe), [Kelly Lin](https://github.com/kemichi), [Lindsey Cleary](https://github.com/lindseyc) and [Priscilla Lui](https://github.com/priscillalui)